form-atoms/field/README.md

 #### Features

-- **Optimized rendering**. the `keyFrom` prop will use the array item's field as stable render key.
+- ✅ **Optimized rendering**. the `keyFrom` prop will use the array item's field as stable render key.
 This is done internally, so you don't have to specify the `key` when the list is being rendered.
   This works thanks to Jotai's atom having `toString()` method providing stable `atomKey`.
+- ✅ Can render `<EmptyMessage />` when array length is 0.
+- ✅ Handles adding and removal of array items.
+- ✅ Supports deeply nested arrays in arrays.

 #### Example - [CodeSandbox](https://codesandbox.io/s/form-atoms-field-arrayfield-example-8wdwo4?file=/src/App.tsx)